miwieg/naacl2018/README.md

 # reference
+William Warner and Julia Hirschberg: "Detecting Hate Speech on the World Wide Web", in Workshop on Language in Social Media, 2012.

+Zeerak Waseem, Dirk Hovy: "Hateful Symbols or Hateful People?
+Predictive Features for Hate Speech Detection on Twitter", in NAACL-Student Research Workshop, 2016.

 Michael Wiegand, Josef Ruppenhofer, Anna Schmidt and Clayton Greenberg: "Inducing a Lexicon of Abusive Words -- A Feature-Based Approach", in NAACL/HLT, 2018.